 .basketball is clear, specific and directly relevant to the sport of Basketball.
 The domain cannot be surpassed.
 There is no alternative domain extension, no word or abbreviation that better represents Basketball than .basketball

-.basketball will maximise Search Engine Optimisation.
+.basketball will maximize Search Engine Optimisation (SEO).
 Relevancy drives the effectiveness of search and there is no stronger relevancy to Basketball than .basketball.
-Transitioning to .basketball is easy, has little detriment upon current search results as FIBA has proven, and will in fact enhance rankings over time.
+Transitioning to .basketball is easy, has little detriment upon current search results as FIBA has proven, and will, in fact, enhance rankings over time.

 FIBA’s .basketball transition

 For FIBA, relevancy, specificity and leadership were key drivers behind their adoption and commitment to .basketball.
-As one of few major international sporting bodies to control its own TLD, FIBA can offer .basketball to its global family.
-This roll out has commenced with FIBA’s 213 Member Associations being given exclusive access to .basketball via the National Names Package.
+As one of the few major international sporting bodies to control its own TLD, FIBA can offer .basketball to its global family.
+This roll-out has commenced with FIBA’s 213 Member Associations being given exclusive access to .basketball via the National Names Package.